 Step 6: Choose A Medium For Your Content

-Now there are many different ways to produce and distribute content online.
+Here are 3 different ways to produce and distribute content online.

 - Start A Blog – You can start a blog and rank your articles in search